fbpx

 Key Takeaways

-We have covered most of the mistakes above, but to summarise:
+We have covered most of the mistakes to avoid in order to successfully negotiate the house price with a real estate agen, but to summarise:

 • Take time to complete property market research to make sure you don’t overpay

-• Work with an experienced Mortgage Broker who can help you get finance approved faster and let you set amazing contract terms.
+• Work with an experienced mortgage broker who can help you get approved for finance faster and let you set amazing contract terms.

 • Use the Building & Pest report to negotiate further discounts, even after you’ve signed the contract of sale!